Virtual In-Stanity: Plot

-Meanwhile, Roger steals a limo and starts his own limo service to accomplish his dream of driving people slightly more privileged than himself to various locations.
-Klaus joins on the venture to accomplish his dream of accompanying people with slightly more specific dreams than him.
-But when a group of disrespectful fraternity boys "drive and dash", ignoring their antics in hope of being paid twenty dollars, Roger goes on a murderous manhunt to get his revenge, starting with one of the boys almost immediately.
-Klaus is horrified that Roger would kill five people over twenty dollars, Roger reminds him that last week he killed six people over nineteen dollars.
-Roger later runs down two others at his first victim's funeral, then the fourth while he is in a bathroom stall.
-The last survivor tries to flee on an airplane, only to look out the window in mid flight to see Roger's limo on the wing.
-Roger runs him down as well, causing the plane to explode and killing mostly everyone on board.
-As he and Klaus pass a surviving flight attendant in a parachute, getting addicted to his murderous bloodlust, Roger kills her by undoing her chute before he and Klaus crash land in their own parachutes.
+Meanwhile, Roger steals a limo and starts his limo service to accomplish his dream of driving people slightly more privileged than himself to various locations.
+Klaus joins the venture to accomplish his dream of accompanying people with slightly more specific dreams than his.
+But when a group of disrespectful fraternity boys "drive and dash", ignoring their antics in the hope of being paid 20 dollars, Roger goes on a murderous manhunt to get his revenge, starting with one of the boys almost immediately.
+Klaus is horrified that Roger would kill 5 people over 20 dollars, Roger reminds him that last week, he killed 6 people over 19 dollars.
+Roger later runs down 2 others at his 1st victim's funeral, then the 4th while he is in a bathroom stall in a bowling alley.
+The last survivor tries to flee on an airplane, only to look out the window in mid-flight to see Roger's limo on the plane's wing.
+Roger runs him down as well, causing the plane and limo to explode and killing almost everyone on board.
+As he and Klaus pass a surviving flight attendant in a parachute, getting addicted to his murderous bloodlust, Roger kills her by undoing her chute before he and Klaus crash land in their parachutes.
 At the very end of the episode, Dick uses the "Black Dick" avatar to purchase XXX-S condoms, and worries they may be too big.